yetanotherco/aligned_layer/docs/guides/0_getting_started.md

 https://explorer.alignedlayer.com/batches/0x8ea98526e48f72d4b49ad39902fb320020d3cf02e6506c444300eb3619db4c13```
 ```

-You can use the link to the explorer to check the status of your transaction.
+Use the link in the response to check the status of your transaction in the Aligned explorer.

-6. After three Ethereum blocks, you can check if it has been verified with:
+6. After three Ethereum blocks, you should be able to check if it has been verified with the CLI using

 ```bash
 aligned verify-proof-onchain \